hirrra/resellrabbit/page-about.md

 permalink: /about
 ---

+# About
+{: class="text-center"}

 ## 🐰 Our Story

-**Written from ResellRabbit Founder:**

 My sister sells part-time on places like Mercari and OfferUp, and recently started selling on Poshmark.
-One day during a family gathering, I saw her taking out her phone to tap at the screen for several minutes straight.
+One day when I was visiting her, I saw her taking out her phone to tap at the screen for several minutes straight.
 When I asked her what she was doing, she mentioned that she had to "boost" her listings by sharing.
 "I don't know why Poshmark makes this so tedious, on OfferUp I can just pay to promote my listings," she told me.
 There had to be a better solution.

 I created ResellRabbit to make life easier for sellers like my sister.
 She's a mom of two toddlers and time gifted back to her is priceless, especially when she has so many other responsibilities.
 As my vision for ResellRabbit continuously grows, I hope ResellRabbit can give indispensable value to you too.

--- Anita 👩‍💻
+-- Anita 👩‍💻, Founder of ResellRabbit

 ## 💪 Our Mission
 <!-- {: class="text-center"} -->